ternandsparrow/wild-orchid-watch-pwa/README.md

          `/oauth-callback`) then it should instead serve up `index.html`

 ## Configuring env vars
-There are aspects of this app that can be configured at runtime such as API URIs, keys, etc. We achieve this by using `.env*` files that `vue-cli` reads and injects for us.
+There are aspects of this app that can be configured at deploy-time such as API URIs, keys, etc. We achieve this by using `.env*` files that `vue-cli` reads and injects for us.
 [See the doco](https://cli.vuejs.org/guide/mode-and-env.html#environment-variables) for